On 27 January Prodrive commemorates the 30th anniversary of its very first event, the Qatar Rally, which it also won with the Porsche 911 SC RS.

 Prodrive takes the Honda Accord to fourth place in the British Touring Car Championship.

-Prodrive wins its third consecutive Manufacturers' World Rally Championship for Subaru and Colin McRae again just misses out on a Drivers' title.
-In the last year of the Asia-Pacific Rally Championship, Prodrive takes its third Manufacturers' and fourth Drivers' titles.
+Prodrive wins its third consecutive Manufacturers' World Rally Championship for Subaru and Colin McRae again just misses out on a Drivers' title in the first year of the new World Rally Car regulations.
+In the Asia-Pacific Rally Championship, Prodrive takes its third Manufacturers' and fourth Drivers' titles again with Kenneth Erikkson.
 On the way to these three titles, Prodrive adds another nine rally victories.

 After a year's break, Prodrive returns to touring cars with Honda, taking the Accord to third place in the British Touring Car Championship.